 Almost all undergraduates in Faculties other than Arts and Law are required to complete a General Studies program.
 The Department of General Studies within the Board of Studies in General Education publishes its own Handbook which is available free of charge.
-All enquiries about General Studies should be made to the General Studies Office, Room G54, Morven Brown Building (663 0351 Extn.
-3478).
+All enquiries about General Studies should be made to the General Studies Office, Room G56, Morven Brown Building, phone 3476.